-- a.
-Develop and maintain internal contracting policy, procedures, and oversight of the DCMA procurement process as it pertains to the PC. - b.
-Review PC requirements and acquisition plans or strategies for compliance with law and regulatory guidance according to the Review Thresholds Chart. - c.
-Participate in SRRB meetings as an advisory member and a voting member as delegated only in the absence of Executive Director, Contracts and Deputy Executive Director, Contracts. - d.
-Review and approve/disapprove all documents going to higher-level approval authorities according to the Review Threshold Chart. - e.
+f.
 Serve as mediator and final reviewing official between the KO and contractor when a disagreement takes place between the two parties regarding the contractor's performance assessment.
-In the instance of a disagreement, the Director, AQP will review, sign, and close the evaluation in the Contractor Performance Assessment Reporting System (CPARS).
+In instances of disagreement, the Director, AQP, will review, sign, and close the evaluation in the Contractor Performance Assessment Reporting System (CPARS).
 The HCA is authorized to delegate this authority.

 2.11.
 DIRECTOR, PC.

-The Director, PC will:
+The Director, PC, will:

-- a.
-Manage the personnel and work load within PC to award contracts through the PC or to be awarded by the PC through another DoD component's contract vehicles, including military departments or other Federal agencies as authorized in support of the Agency mission. - b.
-Maintain KO oversight of Economy Act Determination and Findings (D&F) for outgoing Military Interdepartmental PRs when required. - c.
-Participate in the SRRB meetings in an advisory role. - d.
-Review solicitation and award documentation for consistency and compliance with laws and regulations according to the Review Thresholds Chart. - e.
-Assign personnel to an MFT for PC services requirements equal to or greater than the SAT. - f.
-Verify the integrity of Federal Procurement Data System Contract Action Reports in System for Acquisition Management and incorporate data accuracy reporting objectives in procurement personnel written performance standards/plans. - g.
-Ensure KOs and Contract Specialists (CS) are monitoring COR qualifications/ certifications, and performance; and ensuring COR monthly reports are completed and contractor is performing according to the contract terms and conditions. - h.
-Ensure that only duly appointed KOs, acting within their authority per DCMA-MAN 4201-01, "Acquisition Warrants and Appointments," legally bind the Government in the procurement of supplies and services. - i.
-Ensure that all KOs and CSs are properly certified and trained according to their rank or grade-level and level of responsibility. - j.
+a.
+Manage the personnel and workload within PC to award contracts through the PC or to be awarded by the PC through another DoD component's contract vehicle, including military departments or other Federal agencies as authorized in support of the Agency mission.

+b.
+Maintain KO oversight of Economy Act Determination and Findings (D&F) for outgoing Military Interdepartmental PRs when required.

+c.
+Participate in the SRRB meetings in an advisory role.

+d.
+Review solicitation and award documentation for consistency and compliance with laws and regulations according to the Review Thresholds Chart.

+e.
+Assign personnel to an MFT for PC services requirements equal to or greater than the SAT.

+f.
+Verify the integrity of Federal Procurement Data System Contract Action Reports in System for Acquisition Management and incorporate data accuracy reporting objectives in procurement personnel written performance standards/plans.

+g.
+Ensure KOs and Contract Specialists (CSs) are monitoring COR qualifications/ certifications and performance; and ensuring COR monthly reports are completed and contractor is performing according to the contract terms and conditions.

+h.
+Ensure that only duly appointed KOs, acting within their authority per DCMA-MAN 4201-01, "Acquisition Warrants and Appointments," legally bind the Federal Government in the procurement of supplies and services.

+i.
+Ensure that all KOs and CSs are properly certified and trained according to their rank or grade-level and level of responsibility.

+j.
 Review all procurement-related documents going to higher-level authorities according to the Review Thresholds Chart.
-Provide a decision in cases of disagreement between AQP Policy and the KO resulting from a review.

 2.12.
 DCMA KO.

 The KO will:

-- a.
+a.
 Review documents prepared by the CS to ensure all requirements of law, executive orders, regulations, and other applicable procedures have been met.
-Review PR package documentation and appropriation type to ensure accuracy. - b.
-Provide advice and assistance to customers and participate in MFTs for DCMA-contracted services requirements equal to or greater than SAT.
+Review PR package documentation and appropriation type to ensure accuracy.

+b.
+Provide advice and assistance to customers and participate in MFTs for DCMAcontracted services requirements equal to or greater than SAT.

-- c.
-Conduct negotiations on cost/pricing and other contractual terms and conditions with contractors. - d.
-Ensure appropriate approvals have been obtained prior to releasing acquisition documentation. - e.
-Approve or deny and sign acquisition documents within their warrant appointment authority IAW DCMA-MAN 4201-01. - f.
-Ensure final resolution of Procurement Policy review comments are returned to the AQP Policy Branch before solicitation, award, or modification release/signature. - g.
-Determine the COR Type and define the minimum COR competencies, experience, and training requirements based on the nature and complexity of the contract requirements and performance risk. - h.
-Review and approve/deny COR nominations and appoint CORs in the Procurement Integrated Enterprise Environment (PIEE) (see link on Resource Page) Joint Appointment Module (JAM). - i.
-Review COR monthly reports according to the Quality Assurance Surveillance Plan (QASP), Performance Requirements Summary (PRS), and contract terms and conditions. - j.
-Ensure the COR is familiar with and understands the contract. - k.
-Review the COR's surveillance files annually. - 1.
-Approve J&As per FAR Subpart 6.304(a)(1). - m.
+c.
+Conduct negotiations on cost/pricing and other contractual terms and conditions with contractors.

+d.
+Ensure appropriate approvals have been obtained prior to releasing acquisition documentation.

+e.
+Approve or deny and sign acquisition documents within their warrant appointment authority IAW DCMA-MAN 4201-01.

+f.
+Ensure Procurement Policy review comments are returned to the AQP Policy Branch before solicitation, award, or modification release/signature.

+g.
+Determine the COR Type and define the minimum COR competencies, experience, and training requirements based on the nature and complexity of the contract requirements and performance risk.

+h.
+Review and approve or deny COR nominations and appoint CORs in the Procurement Integrated Enterprise Environment (PIEE) (see link on Resource Page) Joint Appointment Module (JAM).

+i.
+Review COR monthly reports according to the QASP, Performance Requirements Summary (PRS), and contract terms and conditions.

+j.
+Ensure the COR is familiar with and understands the contract.

+k.
+Review the COR's surveillance files annually.

+1. Approve J&As per Subpart 6.304(a)(1) of the FAR.

+m.
 Participate in SRRB meetings in an advisory role in the absence of the PC Director.

 2.13.
 DCMA CS.

 The CS will: